Welcome to University Student Housing!

 Religious Practices

-For those students that have a religious practice that conflicts with the outlined University Student Housing Community Standards or Contract, please contact your Community Director to see if an accommodation or exception can be made.
+For those students that have a religious practice that is in conflict with the outlined University Student Housing Community Standards or Contract, please contact your Community Director to see if an accommodation or exception can be made.

 Sports